Caroline Currid: Outside Gaelic games

 While working with the Tyrone senior footballers, Currid also worked with rugby union player Paul O'Connell from 2008, doing so until he retired in 2016; though initially not accepting of her ideas when she drove to Limerick to meet him in August 2008, O'Connell remained aware of her work with Tyrone and telephoned her after watching their 2008 All-Ireland SFC victory the following month to inform her that he had changed his mind and wished to work with her.

+Renowned sports psychologist Currid was drafted into the Irish men’s national team’s management setup by interim head coach Paul O’Connell for their two-game mini-summer tour of Georgia and Portugal in June 2025.

 Currid also worked with David Rudisha, the 800 metres runner from Kenya, before his victory and world record at the 2012 Summer Olympics, focusing on how to maximise performance on competition day.
 She was struck by the way the Kenyan athletes lived in the moment, which gave a high level of clarity to their performance.

+She has worked with Celtic FC and more recently with Munster Rugby.